yashprakash13/RockPaperScissorsFastAI/README.md

 3. **RPC SGD.ipynb**: Image classification with Stochastic Gradient Descent and Cross Entropy Loss function
 4. **RPC-Learning Rate, Progressive Resizing Approach.ipynb** : Image Classification, state of the art training with learning rate finder, progressing resizing approach.
 5. **Text Sentiment Classification(Covid-19 Tweets).ipynb** : Text Classification in just 20 lines of code

+The Folder **RockPaperScissorsClassification** contains:
-6. An interactive web app made with streamlit with the ability to run image classification on any uploaded image.
+1. An interactive web app made with streamlit with the ability to run image classification on any uploaded image.
-7. Contanerising the streamlit app with Docker.
+2. Contanerising the streamlit app with Docker.

 ### The streamlit web app